Carlmundo/W2-Plus/README.md

 - Checks for updates on game startup

 ## Language Support
+You can use the language of your choice, regardless of what version of the game you have.

 | Language                | Frontend | In-Game |
 |-------------------------|----------|---------|
 | Dutch                   | ✅*      | ✅     |